spaghettidba/XESmartTarget/README.md

 And here is the output it produces in the database:
 ![Screenshot 2](https://github.com/spaghettidba/XESmartTarget/blob/master/Images/Screenshot2.png?raw=true "Screenshot")

-For the moment, only `TableAppenderResponse` and `ReplayRespose` are available, but new Response types are in the works, such as `EmailResponse` (why not getting an email for some type of events?) and `GroupedTableAppenderResponse` (groups data before writing to a table).
+For the moment, only `TableAppenderResponse`, `ReplayRespose` and `EmailRespose` are available, but new Response types are in the works, such as `GroupedTableAppenderResponse` (groups data before writing to a table).
 <BR>Suggestions for Response Types are more than welcome.

 Check out the [Documentation](./Documentation/Documentation.md) for more information.